EragonJ/Kaku/README.md

 ## How To Develop

-### For testers who want to build kaku and give it a try
+### For Testers Who Want To Build Kaku And Give It A Try

 This is for one-time tester, you can just directly build the clean Kaku and directly run the code and see how it works.